Skip to main content

 WASHINGTON — President Joe Biden spoke Wednesday with Israeli Prime Minister Benjamin Netanyahu for the first time in over a month as Israel plans its retaliation against Iran for last week’s ballistic missile attacks and widens its offensive against Hezbollah militants in Lebanon

-Biden’s call with Netanyahu comes after the president warned Israel publicly against striking Iranian nuclear sites in retaliation for last week’s attack, saying that any Israeli military response should be “proportional.”
-The president also urged Israel to consider “alternatives” to targeting Iranian oil facilities, a move that in a worst-case scenario could prompt Iran to close the Strait of Hormuz, through which 21% of the global crude trade passes.
+Biden has publicly warned Israel against striking Iranian nuclear sites in retaliation for last week’s attack, saying that any Israeli military response should be “proportional.”
+The president also called on Israel to consider “alternatives” to targeting Iranian oil facilities, a move that in a worst-case scenario could prompt Iran to close the Strait of Hormuz, through which 21% of the global crude trade passes.

 According to excerpts from journalist Bob Woodward’s upcoming book, “War,” Biden referred to Netanyahu as a “f---ing liar” after the Israeli military launched an operation in the southern Gaza city of Rafah.
 US officials feared an Israeli ground invasion would cause massive casualties among the roughly 1.4 million Palestinians sheltering in the densely populated border city.